rust-lang/cargo/README.md

 The following are optional based on your platform and needs.

 * `pkg-config` — This is used to help locate system packages, such as `libssl` headers/libraries.
 This may not be required in all cases, such as using vendored OpenSSL, or on Windows.

+* SQLite — Only needed if the `vendored-sqlite` Cargo feature is not used.

+  This requires the development headers, which can be obtained from the `libsqlite3-dev` package on Ubuntu or `sqlite-devel` with yum or the `sqlite3` package from Homebrew on macOS.

+  If using the `vendored-sqlite` Cargo feature, then a static copy of SQLite will be built from source instead of using the system SQLite.

 * OpenSSL — Only needed on Unix-like systems and only if the `vendored-openssl` Cargo feature is not used.

   This requires the development headers, which can be obtained from the `libssl-dev` package on Ubuntu or `openssl-devel` with apk or yum or the `openssl` package from Homebrew on macOS.